Asset sales loom as Monte dei Paschi seeks to fill capital hole

-MILAN/LONDON Italy's Monte dei Paschi di Siena (BMPS.MI) is likely to have to sell assets to fill a capital hole uncovered by European regulators, with shareholders reluctant to stump up cash after a recent fundraising and would-be buyers of the bank holding back.
+MILAN/LONDON, Oct 27 Italy's Monte dei Paschi di Siena is likely to have to sell assets to fill a capital hole uncovered by European regulators, with shareholders reluctant to stump up cash after a recent fundraising and would-be buyers of the bank holding back.

 Investment bankers say a takeover may be inevitable, but it is not going to happen overnight, leaving Italy's third-biggest bank scrambling to plug at least part of its capital shortfall before it finds a white knight.